efrecon/machinery/docs/Reference.md

 glob-style pattern will be considered.

-All the remaining arguments to `search` should be glob-style patterns, and these will be matched against the component names.  `search` will output a table of the matching components, together with their full docker identifier and the machines on which they are running.
+All the remaining arguments to `search` should be glob-style patterns, and these will be matched against the container names.  `search` will output a table of the matching containers, together with their full docker identifier and the machines on which they are running.

-`search` is different from `ps` as it does not relies on `swarm` when searching for the components.
+`search` is different from `ps` as it does not relies on `swarm` when searching for the containers.

 #### forall

-`forall` can be used to execute the same docker command on a number of components or a number of virtual machines.
+`forall` can be used to execute the same docker command on a number of containers or a number of virtual machines.
 The command takes an option called `-restrict` which argument should be a comma-separated list of patterns matching the names of the virtual machines in the cluster.
 When `-restrict` is not specified, `forall` will consider